yath/tpm171e/README.md

 case in fastboot mode, out of which you can (apparently only) get with `fastboot continue`.
 Don’t type `reboot bootloader`!

+## root

+`make` the `loader` target and `adb push` it to `/data/local/tmp` or so.
+The first run takes about two minutes, as the loader needs to acquire a thread dump to locate the running kernel module address.
+It relocates the bundled `getroot.elf` to the address of the `_CmdVersion` handler, writes it there, executes it via `b.ver` and `execve()`s a shell.

 ## cli

 ### Technical details